Richard Corbet (died 1606): Law and order

 Corbet was appointed to posts consistent with his status in the county: Justice of the Peace (J.P.) for Shropshire in 1588, Deputy Lieutenant of the county in 1590, sheriff for 1592–93 and a member of the Council of the Marches of Wales in 1594.

 In 1589 Corbet and his entourage attacked the house of a widow called Elizabeth Vernon, made off with her goods and cattle and laid waste her corn.
 As he had great power in the region, both formal and informal, the Privy Council wrote that "the poor widow feareth she shall not receive such good measure in justice for her repossessing and restitution as were requisite."
 They advised him to think "how deeply it would touch you in credit if this foul disorder be not speedily reformed."
 It was "an extraordinary episode for a gentleman of his standing," although not unique: it was the sort of behaviour indulged by coal and iron magnates of the region, like Lord Dudley and Gilbert Lyttelton.

 Corbet could be zealous in enforcing the law.
 In 1591 he set out to deal with Walter Lea, who had been MP for Bridgnorth with his uncle Jerome Corbet in 1584.
 Issuing a warrant for the arrest of Lea and his accomplices, Thomas and Anthony Acton, the Privy Council described Lea as a "notoryus bad and evill disposed person."
 However, in 1585 Lea had come to the notice of the Council for his large debts to a widow called Mrs Knotesforth and for fraudulently getting her to assent to a deed of gift in his favour.
 Investigations at the time revealed that Corbet was one of a number of gentlemen in debt to Lea.
 He was ordered not to make any further payments to Lea before he was interviewed the Council.
 Lea was probably a Catholic, as the Actons certainly were, although he would have had to take the Oath of Supremacy in order to sit as an MP.
 He was in a good position to commit fraud, as he was a trained lawyer, a member of the Inner Temple.
 It is unclear whether Corbet was pursuing Lea disinterestedly or because he was a creditor.

 In 1596, during a serious food shortage, Corbet was instructed by the Privy Council to clamp down on the brewing operations of two alehouses in Market Drayton, known as the Brethren.
-They were each using 20 strikes weekly strikes of grain, which was said to 50% more in local Shropshire measure than in London.
+They were each using 20 strikes weekly of grain, which was said to be 50% more in local Shropshire measure than in London.
 As this "would serve for the relief of many poor people, Corbet was ordered to restrict their brewing to the minimum necessary for their customers and to forbid tippling and disorderly drinking in the said alehouses."

 Despite the ambiguities in his record, Corbet was appointed Knight of the Order of the Bath on the accession of James I in 1603.